Flour sack

-A flour sack or flour bag is a bag or sack for flour.
-Large bulk bags as well as smaller consumer sizes are available.

-Description

-A flour sack or flour bag is a bag or sack for flour.
-Sacks range in size and material.
+Bags or sacks for flour range in size and material, from large bulk bags, in cotton or woven polypropylene, to smaller consumer packaging, often made of paper.

 Package types

 Bulk packaging

 Flour is often shipped from the miller to bakeries, institutions, and other bulk uses.
 Sizes range from 10 kg to 100 kg.
 One traditional construction was cheap cotton bags.
 These printed cotton bags were sometimes viewed as collectables; other times the flour sack fabric was repurposed into a variety of household items.

 Current practices are to use multi-wall paper sacks.
 Some include a layer of plastic film for barrier properties and insect control.
 Woven polypropylene bags are also used for high strength; at least one variety (Purdue Improved Crop Storage bags) also includes inner plastic bags.

 Consumer packaging

 Consumer packages are often bags or sacks constructed of paper.
 Plastic films are also used, sometimes with reclosable features.
 Stand-up pouches of flour have recently been introduced.